An early shingles rash will typically look like flat areas of discolored skin. Symptoms usually change depending on the stage of shingles.

 Atypical skin sensations

-The rash appears differently in darker skin tones than in white skin.
-According to the United Kingdom’s National Health Service, the rash can often be red, but it can be harder to see on brown and black skin.
+The rash appears differently on darker skin tones than on lighter skin tones.
+According to the United Kingdom’s National Health Service, the rash can often be red, but it can be harder to see on darker skin tones.

 Early macule rash

-In shingles, macules usually appear as a single stripe across the body’s right side.
+A shingles rash may begin as macules, which can appear as a single stripe across one side of the body.
 However, shingles can appear anywhere on the skin.

 Vesicles rash

 Eventually, the blisters rupture, scab over, and dry out.
-During this process, the blister may flatten and change color.
+During this process, the blisters may flatten and change color.

-Doctors call the macule and the vesicle rash the acute eruptive stage of shingles, lasting around 2–4 weeks.
+Doctors call the macule and the vesicle rash the acute eruptive stage of shingles.
+This stage typically lasts around 2–4 weeks.

-People may still experience pain after the rash has resolved, such as:
+People may still experience pain after the rash has resolved.
+The pain can feel similar to:

 • a burning or prickling sensation on the skin